mbwhite/documents/NEW-GettingStarted.md

 ```
 $ cd ~/tools/fabric-dev-servers
 $ ./stopFabric.sh
-$ ./teardownFabric.sh
+$ ./stopFabric.sh
 ```

-*If you want to swap between v0.6 and v1.0, ensure you have issued a STOP and a TEARDOWN command first be START on the other version*
+*If you want to swap between v0.6 and v1.0, ensure you have issued a `stopFabric.sh` and a `teardownFabric.sh` command first be START on the other version*

+## Script details

 ### Downloading Fabric